how to write a product requirements document

 One of the templates built by Notion.
 Source: Notion

 As of now, there are 68 PRD templates, 40 of which are free.
-And the customization options are endless as Notion offers great flexibility, allowing you to create a completely unique look to your documents.
+And the customization options are endless as Notion offers great flexibility, allowing you to create unique, distinctive unique look to your documents.
 Collaboration options are also available and the higher pricing tier you choose, the more customization, synchronization, and collaboration capabilities are open.

 Since a free version allows you to invite 10 guests, Notion will be a great option for smaller teams, especially if you’re already familiar with its environment.